Digital Learning Days

 On these days, teachers will post assignments, lessons, and enrichment activities to parents and students by 9 am on the district website at www.husd4.org.
 Teachers will be available via e-mail to answer questions as they arise.

 What will the assignments look like?

 All teachers will develop experiences that are grade level appropriate and ideally a continuation of what has been happening in the classroom.
-Many of our students are already engaged in digital platforms for classes utilizing google classroom.
-In these cases, teachers will simply assign experiences as though the student were in attendance.
+Many of our students are already engaged in digital platforms for classes utilizing Google classroom.
+In these cases, teachers will simply assign experiences as though the students were in attendance.

 Will students that cannot complete the work be penalized?

 We will not penalize students who do not have technology access to complete assigned work.
 Families should contact their child’s teacher or principal immediately if technology access will be an issue.
 All students will be responsible for the 5 hours of school work they have been assigned on a digital day.
 Teachers will follow up with students who do not submit their work to find out how we can help.
 We will work with families to provide alternative assignments that do not require technology and time to make up work before and after school if needed.

 Will this be our policy moving forward?